 Origin and History

 The Mascouten people are an Algonquian-speaking group of Native Americans.
 They initially inhabited a region in what is now southern Michigan.
 Their way of life has been described as being virtually identical to that of the Kickapoo and Fox peoples.

-In the 1640s, the Mascouten people were driven out of their territory by attacks by the Iroquois Confederacy from the east and the Winnebago to the west and migrated along the Mississippi River on the border of present-day Wisconsin and Illinois.
-By 1670, the Mascouten totalled some 2,000 peoples.
+Around the mid-17th century, they were driven out of their territory by attacks by the Iroquois Confederacy from the east and the Winnebago to the west and migrated along the Mississippi River on the border of present-day Wisconsin and Illinois.

 Role during the War

 During the war the Mascouten supported the French cause but were not involved in the fighting in the east.
 The Mascouten continued to raid the British allied Chickasaw throughout the war.